duthied/Free-Friendika/doc/Groups-and-Privacy.md

 * [Home](help)

 Groups are merely collections of friends.
 But Friendica uses these to unlock some very powerful features.

+**Setting Up Groups**

 To create a group, visit your Friendica "Contacts" page and select "Create a new group".
 Give the group a name.